NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Results

-We now evaluate the PQC ansatz in combination with the decoder to with the obtained training data.
+We now evaluate the PQC ansatz in combination with the decoder on the obtained training data.
 Using these parameters, we can evaluate the accuracy we can gain using a compressed ansatz.
 Furthermore, we use the results as training data for the classical neural network.

 The neural network used for predicting the parameters is set up as a simple all-to-all sequential neural network, which uses the inter-atomic distance as the input value and VQA parameters as the output.
-The neural network is implemented with 4 hidden layers of each 30 nodes.
+The neural network is implemented with 4 hidden layers of 30 nodes each.
+This configuration was found to give the best results in tests.
 Input values are normalized and output values are translated back to a $2 \pi$ range.
 Additionally, to calculate the loss function the angles are translated to the squared distance of Cartesian coordinates, to ensure angle distances take rotational symmetry into account:

-for parameter prediction $\theta_{pred}$ and actual value $\theta_{true}$.
-Alternatively, the cosine similarity loss function can be used but performed slightly worse in our findings.
+with parameter prediction $\theta_{pred}$ and actual value $\theta_{true}$.
+Alternatively, the more common cosine similarity loss function can be used.
+However, this performed slightly worse in our findings.

-The training data for the neural network was generated by optimizing the parameters, starting from an optimal starting point.
-The remaining points are optimized using the warm start of the optimal point, using the constraints defined by Equation \ref{eq:con}.
+The training data for the neural network was generated by optimizing the parameters, starting from the optimal parameters of a pre-obtained sample.
+The points are optimized using the warm start of the sample point, using the constraints defined by Equation \ref{eq:con}.

-The results of the neural network predictions are benchmarked against the training data, the UCCSD ansatz and the SU2 ansatz \cite{su2, ganguly2024efficient}.
-The UCCSD ansatz is known to be an accurate ansatz for VQE, but is circuit depth suffers from exponential scaling with the number of qubits.
-The efficient SU2 on the other hand is more of a heuristic ansatz, but is far more efficient in terms of scaling.
-Both the UCCSD and SU2 implementation are implemented directly from the Qiskit library \cite{qiskit2024}.
-The SU2 uses the default settings with a RY and RZ gate, and 3 repetitions.
+The results of the neural network predictions are benchmarked against the training data, the UCCSD ansatz and the SU2 ansatz.
+The UCCSD ansatz is known to be an accurate ansatz for VQE, but its circuit depth suffers from exponential scaling with the number of qubits.
+The efficient SU2 ansatz, on the other hand, is more of a heuristic, and in that, more efficient in terms of circuit depth scaling.
+However, hardware efficient ansatze generally require more parameters and perform worse in terms of accuracy.
+Both the UCCSD and SU2 ansatze are implemented directly from the Qiskit library \cite{qiskit2024}.
+The SU2 uses the default settings with an RY and RZ gate, and three repetitions, as this shows empirically the best results.
 All results are compared to exact diagonalization.